pydanny/pydanny-event-notes/leanstartup2012/index.rst

 -----

 * Do not go public until your company has built a fortress.
 If you don't have all the positions filled, brand established, predictability in the market, then you are at great risk.
+* Going public today is an extreme sport.
+It's very dangerous.